FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Problem Setting

-\end{definition*} Note that strictly speaking, such $\rho$ is a \emph{pseudo-metric} on $\GNd$ rather than a metric, as it allows distinct graphs to have a distance of zero if they are WL-equivalent.
-However, we will use the term \emph{metric} to denote a pseu-dometric for convenience.
+For convenience, we use the term WL metric, despite the fact that strictly speaking, WL metrics are \emph{pseudometrics} on $\GNd$.

+\paragraph{Tree Mover's Distance} The first WL metric we consider is the Tree Mover's Distance (TMD), defined in \citep{TMD}.
+This metric is based on building computation trees $\tree_v^{(t)}$, which simulate the WL procedure used to create the node features $h_v^{(t)}$, and calculating distances

+recursively between sub-trees using optimal transport.
+These node-level distances are zero if, and only if, the features $c_v^{(t)}$ and $c_u^{(t)}$, constructed by the WL test, are equal.
+A graph-level distance $\tmd(G,G')$ is obtained by aggregating all node-level distances.
+For the full definition, see \cref{app:TMD} and \cite{TMD}.
+Under the assumption that the feature domain $\Omega$ does not contain the zero vector, \citet{TMD} proved that $\tmd(G,G') $ is a WL-metric.

-In this paper, we consider two WL metrics: The first is the DS metric, proposed in \citep{grohe2021logic}.
-Originally, this metric was defined only for featureless graphs of the same cardinality.
-In the next section, we will discuss extending it to the more general case of $\GNd$.
-The second WL metric we consider is the Tree Mover's distance (TMD).
-This metric was proposed and shown to be a WL-metric by \citet{TMD}.
+The second WL metric we consider is the DS metric \citep{grohe2021logic}.
+Originally, this metric was defined only for featureless graphs of fixed cardinality.
+In the next section, we extend this metric to the more general case of $\GNd$.

 \paragraph{Bi-Lipschitzness} Once a WL-metric is defined to measure distances between graphs, one can bound the distortion incurred by a graph embedding with respect to that metric, using the notion of bi-Lipschitzness: \begin{definition*}[Bi-Lipschitz embedding] Let $\rho$ be a WL-metric on $\GNof\Omega$.
-An embedding $\emb:\GNof\Omega\to\RR^m$ is said to be \emph{bi-Lipschitz with respect to $\rho$ on $\GNof\Omega$} if there exist constants $0<c\leq C < \infty$ such that
+An embedding $\emb:\GNof\Omega\to\RR^m$ is said to be \emph{bi-Lipschitz with respect to $\rho$ on $\GNof\Omega$} if there exist constants $0<c\leq C < \infty$ such that $\forall G_1, G_2 \in \GNof\Omega$,